 - Homemade with lots of love.

-With this pancake pan you get some very great perks as well.
-One of the most important thing when using a crepe pan is that the crepes we’re making don’t stick.
+With this pancake pan, you get some very great perks as well.
+One of the most important things when using a crepe pan is that the crepes we’re making don’t stick.
 You don’t want to peel the pancake off the pan, it has to slide out of it when it’s just right.

 Mind you, it’s not as good and reliable as iron-cast crepe pans, but if you read through some of Cuisinart 623-24 crepe pan reviews you notice that people have rarely problems with pancakes sticking to the anodized surface layer.